Jalpura Tapa

 Jalpura Tapa (Hindi: जलपुरा तापा) is a village and gram panchayat in Koilwar block, Bhojpur district in the Indian state of Bihar.
 Situated close to the Sone River, it is a large village with more than 12,000 residents.
 Population-wise it is the largest village and area-wise, it is the 2nd-largest village of Koilwar block.

+The Varanasi-Howrah high-speed rail corridor (HSR) is proposed to pass through Bhojpur district with a Bullet train station at Udwant Nagar.
+The alignment of Bullet train will cross the Sone River near Jalpura Tapa and enter Patna district.

 About

 Twelve villages fall in the Tapa region on the banks of the Sone River in Bihar.
 This includes 9 villages of the Bhojpur district which are located on the west side of river and 3 villages of the Patna district which are located on the east side of the river.

-The list of Tapa villages is as follows: Jalpura Tapa, Bhgwatpur, Bishunpur, Akhgaon, Nasratpur, Narainpur and Sarimpur Bachri in Bhojpur district; and Bindaul, Ghoratap and Bishunpura in Patna district.
+The list of Tapa villages is as follows: Jalpura Tapa, Bhgwatpur, Bishunpur, Akhgaon, Pandura, Nasratpur, Narainpur and Sarimpur Bachri in Bhojpur district; and Bindaul, Ghoratap and Bishunpura in Patna district.

 Geography

 Jalpura Tapa village is in Bhojpur district of Bihar and is situated near Akhgaon village on Sakaddi-Nasriganj highway (SH-81).
 It falls under the Chandi police station limits of Bhojpur Police.
 Jalpura Tapa village is 12 km from Arrah and around 42 km from state capital Patna.

 It is located between Kulharia and Sandesh on SH-81 highway.
 Jalpura Tapa is adjacent to Akhgaon village, which is on the banks of the Sone River.
 In this region, Sone river flows from south to north, separating the Bhojpur district in the west and Patna district in the east side.